deepakisrani/ReactSSR/README.md

 # ReactSSR
-Follow along for React SSR course.
+Follow along for the React-SSR course by Stephen Grider